CIF Parser¶

 account.
 As the PDB software uses single precision for these computations,

-we ignore differences below 0.003%, which we checked to be enough to
+we ignore differences below 0.003%, which we verified to be enough to

 account for numerical errors.